 Kourosh Dini, author of Creating Flow with OmniFocus, takes us on a tour of his OmniFocus 3 workflows and demonstrates his Zen approach to productivity.

 Kourosh literally wrote the book on OmniFocus.
-His critically acclaimed book, Creating Flow with OmniFocus, was originally published in 2009 and offers a wealth of practical advise to support people in using OmniFocus effectively.
+His critically acclaimed book, Creating Flow with OmniFocus, was originally published in 2009 and offers a wealth of practical advice to support people in using OmniFocus effectively.

 He just launched the third edition of his book, that has been updated to reflect the myriad of enhancements that came with OmniFocus 3 for Mac, iPhone and iPad, including multiple tags and advanced perspectives.